Find a Job

 Fall semester: Get ready in July and August

-• Log into Handshake: All on-campus employment positions are posted on Handshake, Clark’s job, internship, and volunteer opportunity portal.
+- Log into Handshake: All on-campus employment positions are posted on Handshake, Clark’s job, internship, and volunteer opportunity portal.
 If you have not already done so, log onto Handshake using your Clark email address and password, and complete your profile.
 You will not be able to view or apply for on-campus employment without a Handshake account.
-“Follow” Clark University as an employer to receive job notifications, and check back often, as more jobs are added daily.
+“Follow” Clark University departments and offices to receive job notifications, and check back often, as more jobs are added daily.

-• Work on your resume and cover letters: Resumes are required to apply for on-campus employment, and many on-campus positions also require a cover letter.
-Start writing your resume and cover letter(s) early to ensure you have enough time to complete your application materials.
-Visit the Career Connections Center to find valuable resources for writing resume and cover letters.
+- Work on your resume and cover letters: Resumes are required to apply for on-campus employment, and many on-campus positions also require a cover letter.
+Start working on your resume and cover letter(s) early to ensure you have enough time to complete your application materials.
+To get started, check out the template for your resume and the guide for your cover letter!

-• Have your resume reviewed: If you are an undergraduate student, email the Career Lab and attach the document(s) you would like to have reviewed.
-If you are a graduate student, check with your graduate school regarding options to have your documents reviewed.
+- Have your resume reviewed: If you are an undergraduate student, email the Career Lab and attach the document(s) you would like to have reviewed.
+If you are a graduate student, check with the career staff at your graduate school regarding options to have your documents reviewed.

-• A special note for international students: Watch this video for job search strategies for international students, including what a typical resume looks like in the United States, the importance of tailoring your cover letter, and best practices for your on-campus job search.
-The video also includes proper etiquette for the job search — for example, do not visit offices asking for consideration for on-campus jobs.
+- A special note for international students: Watch this video for job search strategies, including what a typical resume looks like in the United States, the importance of tailoring your cover letter, and best practices for your on-campus job search.
+The video also includes proper etiquette for the job search — for example, do not email or visit offices asking for consideration for on-campus jobs.

 Spring semester: Apply in January and February